-This State of the Watershed report is an important first step in becoming more knowledgeable about our watershed and more attuned to what we need to do to make it healthier.
+This State of the Watershed report is an important first step in becoming more knowledgeable about our watersheds and more attuned to what we need to do to make them healthier.
 It provides a snapshot of the health of the Alberta portions of the Battle River and Sounding Creek watersheds, looking at various indicators of watershed health such as surface and groundwater quality and quantity, land use practices, wetland and riparian health, biodiversity and the status of fish and wildlife species, and more.

 |Riparian Areas and Health Summary of the Battle River Watershed||Watershed Data||2010|